 An ATS is for your applicants.
 Sourcing passive candidates need another type of solution – That’s Talentis.
 Talentis passive candidate sourcing software will help you source and engage potential candidates across the web – and then export them to your ATS or CRM.

-Start your free trial today, or book a demo to learn more!
+Start your free trial after attending a demo to learn more!

 When an organization wishes to hire the best candidates, they need to address the entire market.
 By definition, that means considering passive candidates.
 Recruiting passive candidates with tools designed for tracking active ones makes no sense – these individuals need to be found and that’s where software for recruiting passive candidates comes in.